-Marketing organizations need to be data-savvy out of one obvious reason: because consumers are savvy and impatient – and not very loyal.
+Marketing teams need to be data-savvy out of one obvious reason: because consumers are savvy and impatient – and not very loyal.

 To get on par with your customers, it sometimes takes a great deal of change management.
-Based on experience, I have compiled the following list of how to create a data-savvy marketing organization.
+Based on experience, I have compiled the following list of how to create a data-savvy marketing team.

-5 steps to create a data-savvy marketing organization
+5 steps to create a data-savvy marketing team

 1. Educate your staff